UCL-CCS/EasyVVUQ/docs/source/workflow_changes.rst

 Workflow Changes
 ================

-Recently (today is 01.12.2020) there have been some changes in the workflow of EasyVVUQ which means that some existing workflows will need to be altered.
+Recently (since release v0.7.3) there have been some changes in the workflow of EasyVVUQ which means that some existing scripts that use EasyVVUQ will need to be altered.
 There are many changes, in fact, but here we will only concentrate on the changes that mean you will have to change your existing scripts.
-I will try to summarise them here.
+I will try to summarise them below.

 No More Collaters
 -----------------